wissamimad/Artefact/README.md

 The code is designed to crawl a news website (http://www.bbc.com/news).
 Then the code inserts the scraped data into MongoDB and then it's accessible by API.

 ## Installation
+Python is expected to be installed on your machine.
 Change directory to the top level of the project and run:

 ```bash